omeka/omeka-s-enduser/docs/search.md

 		- has no values.
 	- Finally, there is a text field for you to enter the value you want the property to have.
 	- To find a resource ID, go to the resource and look at the URL in your browser's address bar.
 The numbers at the end of the URL are the resource ID.
-- *Search by class*: select a class by which to search from the dropdown menu.
+- **Search by class**: select a class by which to search from the dropdown menu.

 ![Item set advanced search options as described](files/search_publicitemsets2.png)

-Searches by value and class allow a visitor to search by more than one input; they can use the *add new* buttons to search with more than one search term.
+Searches by value and class allow a visitor to search by more than one input; they can use the "Add new" buttons to search with more than one search term.
 These search terms build - searching for two classes will return all item sets which have either class.

 Site visitors can remove value and item set searches using the red trash can icon to the right of those search options.